 Most of these waxes are made from refined petroleum; the degree of refinement frequently determines the characteristics of that particular wax.
 The microcrystallines tend to melt somewhere between 140F and 200F (60C-93C), good working temperatures for sculptors.

-They’re readily available through foundry, art and sculpting supply stores, and they can dissolve in petroleum solvents. (which means you can use something like mineral spirits, for example, to clean and polish them)
+They’re readily available through foundry, art and sculpting supply stores, and they can dissolve in petroleum solvents.
+Petroleum solvency means you can use something like mineral spirits, for example, to clean and polish your wax shapes, which comes in very handy.

-Microcrystallines are the wax of choice for most sculptores, and foundries call the most common, “victory brown.” (no earthly idea why) They come in varying degrees of hardness, depending on how they were refined.
+Microcrystallines are the wax of choice for most sculptors, and foundries call the most common, “victory brown.” (no earthly idea why) They come in varying degrees of hardness, depending on how they were refined and who was doing the work.

 Typically, the darker the microcrystalline wax, the softer and stickier it is.
 Victory white is therefore the hardest of these waxes, with the highest melting point.
-(Usually–I’ve found quite a bit of variability from manufacturer to manufacturer, one reason why I tend to buy a lot of wax at a time.)
+(Usually–I’ve found quite a bit of variability from manufacturer to manufacturer and even season to season, one of the reasons that I tend to buy a LOT of a wax when I find one I like.)

 Victory brown (I pay about $4.25/lb for a 10-12 lb slab) is nearly black, about the color of very dark chocolate, and soft enough to be worked with the fingers after it sits for a few moments.
+It can be hand-formed after sitting in a clay oven (or next to a roaring radiator) for an hour or two.
 It will stick to itself (and most anything else) without a lot of work.

-It also tends to break off into little crumbs that travel all through the house and stain your clothes, carpets, walls, floors, cats, etc. an oily brown.
-More about that later.
+Victory Brown, though, bleeds.
+It will tend to leave a dark, oily residue on anything if left to sit for more than a couple of minutes.
+Worse, it’s exceptionally talented at breaking off into little crumbs that travel all through the house and stain your clothes, carpets, walls, floors, cats, etc.

-Amber victory waxes are harder than browns, and more likely to need heat and/or a stickier wax when you’re attaching one piece to another.
-Victory white wax is harder still.
-Both cost around $5/lb if you look around.
+Amber victory waxes ($5-6/lb) are harder than browns, and more likely to need heat and/or a stickier wax when you’re attaching one piece to another.

 I like to use it for models that will get a lot of handling.
-Since it’s more expensive than victory brown, I tend to use it as the outer layer of a model, then fill in with cheaper victory brown.
+Since it’s more expensive than victory brown, I tend to use it as the outer layer of a model, then back it up with cheap victory brown filler.

-Hard carving waxes (between $12 and $25 per lb, usually, depending on the type and shape you buy) are used a lot in the jewelry industry and are usually sold in small bars or (for jewelers) special shapes or [tooltip title=”A hard wax, much like a sealing wax, that’s used to attach gemstones to a tool so they can be carved/faceted”]dopping stick[/tooltip].
+Hard carving waxes (between $12 and $25 per lb, usually, depending on the type and shape you buy) are used a lot in the jewelry industry and are usually sold in small bars or (for jewelers) special shapes or dopping stick.
 They are exactly what they sound like: Waxes that are about as hard as alabaster or soapstone, and will take detail perfectly.
 Some are very brittle; some can be bent.

 They’re also very strong, so they’re good for casting smaller pieces with fragile parts, such as a figure with outstretched arms.
 They have higher melting points than many other waxes, and can be added to soft waxes to strengthen and harden them (if you have a lot of money to spend).